The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Results: Transport

 \subsubsection{Dependence on disk viscosities}

 In Fig. \ref{fig:fig4}A we can see that higher than fiducial $\alpha_{\rm in}$ values result in less efficient transport as the resonance moves too quickly (see Eq. (\ref{eq:timescale_text})) compared with the fiducial case.
 On the other hand, for the lower than fiducial $\alpha_{\rm in}$, we would expect the transported mass to catch up if we let the disk evolve for the same number of viscous times as the fiducial.
 In fact, our results depend on the time we let the disk evolve (10 Myrs in all simulations used for Fig. \ref{fig:fig4}), so the values stated here would actually be a lower limit.
-If the disk lives longer, the resonance would also move slower, thus transporting material more efficiently.
+If the disk would deplete more slowly (quickly), the resonance would also move slower (faster), thus transporting material more (less) efficiently.

 A more exhaustive search of the parameter space for viscosities (following the quoted values for $\alpha$ viscosity parameters listed in Table \ref{table:models}) only showing the final fraction of transported mass can be found on Fig. \ref{fig:fig5} (some simulations from Fig. \ref{fig:fig4}A have been marked on this plot).
 The peak of transported material in Fig. \ref{fig:fig5} depends on the Jovian mass and in the case of 3 $M_{\rm Jup}$ the simulations transporting the most material are the ones with a ratio $\alpha_{\rm out}/\alpha_{\rm in} \sim $ 0.1 - 1.
 Consistently, these models with $\alpha_{\rm out} < \alpha_{\rm in}$ thought to be more realistic\footnote{Because of the higher irradiation of the star in the inner disk, more ionized material couples with the magnetic field of the star promoting the Magnetorotational Instability and hence higher turbulence which translates into a higher viscosity \citep{gammie,armitage}.}.
 As we had mentioned previously, if $\alpha_{\rm in}$ is too high, then very little material is transported as the resonance location moves too quickly (which also explains the lower values of $f$ in the right part of the parameter space of Figure \ref{fig:fig5}).
 In other cases, similar ratios of viscosities give similar fractions of transported material because the inner and outer masses remain proportional.